wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 7.1.2 =
+* NEW Bump WordPress version to 6.4
+* FIX Compatibility issue with Permalink Manager PRO on new post
+* FIX Google Preview if post excerpt is empty

 = 7.1.1 =
 * FIX Compatibility issue with Bricks Builder for automatic schemas
 * FIX Compatibility issue with Weglot and redirections